MaxHalford/maxhalford.github.io/content/blog/phd-about.md

 Each algorithm has its pros and cons.
 Indeed, one algorithm might be faster than another, but it might also require more live memory.
 Therefore, in addition to picking the structure of the QEP, a query optimiser also has to decide which physical operators to use!
 In practice, a run-of-the-mill query with a half-dozen of relations can easily have thousands of candidate QEPs to consider.

-Luckily, the cost of an operator can be determined in a straighforward fashion.
-Indeed, the cost of an algorithm is something that can be derived by looking at what it does and what of data structures it uses.
+Luckily, the cost of an operator can be determined in a straightforward fashion.
+Indeed, the cost of an algorithm is something that can be derived by looking at what it does and what kind of data structures it uses.
 For instance, the cost of a nested loop join is proportional to $m \times n$, where $m$ is the length of the left-hand side relation and $n$ is the length of the right-hand side relation.
 I say proportional because the true cost also has to incorporate the time it takes to process one row, the time it takes to read a page of data from the disk, the time it takes to transfer a chunk of data in case of a network transfer, etc. But these variables don't have too much impact; what matters most is that the cost is a function of $m$ and $n$.

 This is where cost modeling breaks down.
 Although the *formula* for determining the cost of an operator is easy to determine, you still have to determine its input sizes.
 In the previous paragraph, the input sizes are $m$ and $n$.
 For instance, take a nested loop join between purchases and customers.
 Let's say that there $300,000$ purchases and $80,000$ customers.
 The estimated cost of the nested loop join is thus $300,000 \times 80,000 = 24$ billion.
 The latter is then some multiplied by some constants that determine how long it takes to process one row.
 What's important to understand is that it's easy to determine the cost of the join because the number of purchases and of customers are known.
 But what happens if, say, we're joining blond Swedish customers with meatball purchases?